Sylphy-0xd3ac/CSC-fork/README_EN.md

 # CrosSt Street Chatroom - TypeScript Version

 The TypeScript version of CrosSt Street is a fork of the [official CrosSt Street version](https://github.com/CrosSt-Chat/CSC-main/).
-This fork primarily converts the original JavaScript implementation to TypeScript and adds a web server.
+This fork primarily converts the original JavaScript implementation to TypeScript.

 ---